feste/erindb.com/lauronn2015/lauronn2015.md

 <a href="pool.png"><img src="pool_small.png" display="inline"></a>

-We wandered around the Zona Romantica area on the first day.
+We wandered around the Zona Romantica area on a couple of the days.
 Here's a view of that central area.

 <iframe src="romantica.html" frameborder="0" height="300px" width="500px"></iframe>